DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/Grid/Editing/Descriptions/Grid-Editing-EditForms.md

 In this demo, the checkbox above the Grid allows you to switch to the `PopupEditForm` mode.
 The edit form contains two [cascading Comboboxes](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxComboBox-2#cascading-comboboxes): **Country** and **City**.
 The **City** combo box is dynamically populated with items based on the value selected within the **Country** combo box.

-For detailed information on how to enable data editing and use edit-related options, refer to the following help topic: [Edit Data](https://docs.devexpress.com/Blazor/403454/components/grid/edit-data).
+For detailed information on how to enable data editing and use edit-related options, refer to the following help topic: [Edit Forms in Blazor Grid](https://docs.devexpress.com/Blazor/404757/components/grid/editing-and-validation/edit-modes/edit-forms).